sigle/docs/docs/Account/Account settings.md

 All of these will appear in the header of your blog.
 You can also choose a primary color which will be used for the links and dates.

-If you leave the name input empty, your Blockstack ID will show up.
+If you don’t enter a name, your Blockstack ID will show up.

 ![Introduction illustration](/img/illustrations/settings1.gif)